caseykneale/ChemometricsTools.jl/README.md

 Currently K-means and basic clustering metrics are on board.
 Hey if you want clustering methods check out Clustering.jl!
 They've done an awesome job.

 ## Time Series/Soft-Sensing
-Write now echo state networks are on board.
+Right now echo state networks are on board.
 Lot's to do there!

 ## Specialized tools?
 You might be saying, ridge regression, least squares, KNN, PCA, etc, isn't this just a machine learning library with some preprocessing tools for chemometrics?
 Right now, that's kind of true.